Last week’s post on whether to pay off credit card debt or max out a 401k raised good discussion interesting questions.

 *The usual disclaimer: no part of this article is meant as investing advice.
 I present this information only for discussion purposes.

-1. or 2.
-Pay off high interest debt.
+1. Pay off high interest debt.

 If you’re carrying debt at 7% interest or above, make it your number one priority to pay it off.
 Trying to get ahead in your retirement accounts while you still have debt is like trying to pedal a bike with the brakes on.